 When I and my colleagues were engaged in agitating the subject in 1841-2, there were many difficulties which have since been overcome.
 Railways have been made in various directions in India, giving a facility of transit much needed, instead of sending the staple loosely and carelessly packed on the backs of bullocks to the place of shipment.
 That enormous burden the land-tax, too, operating in some districts almost as a prohibition on cultivation, taking from the ryots one half of their produce, is, it seems, in course of abatement and adjustment.
-From the result of interviews we had with the Governor-General of India, the Court of Directors of the East India Company, and the President of the Board of Control, I am satisfied that this might have been accomplished fifteen years ago, if the men of Manchester and Glasgow had then, as they were expected, pursued their real interests, instead of waiting until now, when they are absolutely threatened with a scarcity, if not a famine, in their raw material.
+From the result of interviews we had with the Governor-General of India, the Court of Directors of the East India Company, and the President of the Board of Control, I am satisfied that this might have been acpursued their real interests, instead of waiting until now, when they are absolutely threatened with a scarcity, if not a famine, in their raw material.

 It is to be hoped they will now bestir themselves in the way you, sir, have indicated.
 It is British capital, and British intelligence in superintending the application of that capital, which is required.
-A company should be forthwith formed, having for its object the supply of the British markets with cotton of Indian growth, of equal quality and at least as low a rate as that now brought from America, though I am satisfied it may be produced lower
+A company should be forthwith formed, having for its object the supply of the British markets with cotton low a rate as that now brought from America, though I am satisfied it may be produced lower.